Table of Contents

 5. Timeline

-If an incident happened prior to the deployment of the QWF Policy for Safer Spaces and Events, the incident will not be subject to the same processes of investigation.
-However, active listening will be offered.
-Once an incident has been reported to an Active Listener, QWF will reply in no more than five working days.
-While we cannot guarantee a timeline for addressing incidents and reaching a satisfactory conclusion for all parties involved, QWF and the Shared Spaces Committee are dedicated to making this process as efficient as possible so as not to prolong or permit unsafe behaviours in its social spaces.
+Once an incident has been disclosed to an Active Listener and the Complainant has requested further action, QWF will reply in no more than five working days.
+While we cannot guarantee a timeline for addressing incidents and reaching a satisfactory conclusion for all parties involved, QWF is dedicated to making this process as efficient as possible so as not to prolong or permit unsafe behaviours in its social spaces.